FindArticles FindArticles

 Instagram tests picture-in-picture feature for Reels

-Why PiP matters for short‑form video
+Why PiP is important for short‑form video

-Catch-up with YouTube and TikTok
+Catch-up YouTube and TikTok

-YouTube and TikTok have offered forms of mobile PiP for some time, though with platform quirks — historically, YouTube restricted full PiP on iOS to Premium subscribers, while Android support has been broader.
-TikTok’s implementation has varied by region and OS, but the concept is familiar: keep the video alive while the user flits between tasks.
+YouTube and TikTok have had flavors of that mobile PiP for a bit now, though with platform-specific quirks — historically, YouTube limited full PiP on iOS to — while linted YouTube | TechCrunchprivation has been more broad on Android.
+Implementation of TikTok has varied by region and OS, but the idea will be a familiar one: Keep the video going while the user juggles tasks.

 Instagram tests Reels picture-in-picture feature on mobile screen